narsisss/DesignPatterns/README.md

 #### Why?

-whenever the subject change , it's dependencies have to know about this update , but we don't want call them each time. we want to alert them automatically.
+whenever the subject change , it's dependencies have to know about this update , but we don't want to call them each time. we want to alert them automatically.

 #### How?